Formcentric/theme-customisation-workspace/README.md

 ### JavaScript Templates
 The HTML Markup is writting in JavaScript Templates inside the ```/templates``` folder.
 Templates are basic functions which return HTML.
 They are called by the formapp and receive specific props which differ depending on the form element.
-For a complete list of properties view our extensive documentation.
+A complete list of props will be available in our upcoming documentation.